shanthanu9/WC-Crypto/Assignments/A2/README.md

 ![Bar Graph of computed values](IC.png)

 The values attain maximum at multiples of 6.
 So the possible key lengths are 6, 12, 18, 24, 30.
-By using the chi squared statistic method(for period 6), we get the key to be DYBNMW.
+By using the chi squared statistic method(for period 6), we get the key to be DYBNMW. (by running chi.py)

 The decrypted file is in 'decrypt_vigenere_cipher'